 The efforts of Dr. El-adaway resulted in multiple honors and recognitions.
 Professionally, he is a Fellow of the American Society of Civil Engineers (F. ASCE) and a Fellow of the Institution of Civil Engineers (F.ICE).
-Nationally, his co-authored work with his graduate students was chosen in July 2020 as the Editor's Choice peer-reviewed paper by ASCE’s Journal of Management in Engineering, earned the 2020 ASCE Thomas Fitch Rowland Prize, was selected in September 2018 as the Editor's Choice peer-reviewed paper by the ASCE's Journal of Infrastructure systems and Journal of Construction Engineering and Management, and was awarded the 2017 ASCE Best Peer-Reviewed Journal Paper by the Journal of Management in Engineering.
+Nationally, his co-authored work with his graduate students was chosen in October 2022 for the Editor’s Choice peer-reviewed paper by the ASCE's Journal of Energy Engineering, was selected in July 2020 as the Editor's Choice peer-reviewed paper by ASCE's Journal of Management in Engineering, earned the 2020 ASCE Thomas Fitch Rowland Prize, was designated in September 2018 for the Editor's Choice peer-reviewed papers by the ASCE's Journal of Infrastructure systems and Journal of Construction Engineering and Management, and was awarded the 2017 ASCE Best Peer-Reviewed Journal Paper by the Journal of Management in Engineering.
 Also, he was selected 7 different times as an Outstanding Reviewer by ASCE, and was invited by the National Academy of Engineering (NAE) to attend its Frontiers of Engineering Education Symposium as being one of the most innovative engineering educators.
 Regionally, he is selected as a 2019 Top Young Professional by the Engineering News Record, and a recipient of 2014 Young Faculty Research Award by the American Society of Engineering Education (ASEE).
-At the University level, he was selected to receive the Campus Faculty Research Award, an Outstanding Contributions to Graduate Studies Certificate, Outstanding Teaching Recognition Award, Academy of Distinguished Teachers Award, a Young Faculty Research Award, the David Carlisle Hull Faculty Leadership Award, and the Chip Crane State Pride Award.
+At the University level, he was selected to receive the Campus Faculty Research Award, 2 Outstanding Contributions to Graduate Studies Certificates, Outstanding Teaching Recognition Award, Academy of Distinguished Teachers Award, a Young Faculty Research Award, the David Carlisle Hull Faculty Leadership Award, and the Chip Crane State Pride Award.